-Based on 2014 Integrated Monitoring and Assessment Report information, the Office of Water Resources has completed TMDLs addressing a total of 203 impairments/causes on 148 distinctly named waterbodies.
+Based on 2014 Integrated Monitoring and Assessment Report information, DEM has completed TMDLs addressing a total of 203 impairments/causes on 148 distinctly named waterbodies.
 Ninety-six named waterbodies remain on a schedule for TMDL development which extends through 2022.
 These include 55 rivers or river segments, 31 lakes and 35 coastal water areas.

-Special Area Management Plans (SAMPs) - The Coastal Resources Management Council prepares these comprehensive plans that provide for natural resource protection and reasonable coastal-dependent economic growth in policies and actions set forth for a specific coastal area of the State.
+Special Area Management Plans (SAMPs)

+The Coastal Resources Management Council prepares these comprehensive plans that provide for natural resource protection and reasonable coastal-dependent economic growth in policies and actions set forth for a specific coastal area of the

+State.
 Protection of water quality is a key component of SAMPs.
 The CRMC coordinates with local municipalities, as well as government agencies and community organizations, to prepare the SAMPs and implement the management strategies.
-The following SAMPs have been prepared: Metro Bay, Greenwich Bay, Aquidneck Island West Side, Narrow River, Salt Ponds Region, Pawcatuck River, and the Ocean, and Shoreline Change (BEACH).
+The following SAMPs have been prepared: Metro Bay, Greenwich Bay, Aquidneck Island West Side, Narrow River, Salt Ponds Region, Pawcatuck River, and-Ocean, and Shoreline Change (BEACH).
 In addition to the strategies to protect water quality, the SAMPs, in conjunction with the CRMC coastal management program, direct allowable land uses and activities within the coastal zone jurisdictional area.
 The CRMC coordinates with local municipalities, as well as government agencies and community organizations, to prepare the SAMPs and implement the management strategies.
-The Rhode Island Shoreline Change Special Area Management Plan (SAMP)2 is under development to provide guidance and tools for state and local decision makers to prepare and plan for, absorb, recover from, and successfully adapt to the impacts of coastal storms, erosion, and sea level rise.
+The Rhode Island Shoreline Change Special Area Management Plan (SAMP)2provides guidance and tools for state and local decision makers to prepare and plan for, absorb, recover from, and successfully adapt to the impacts of coastal storms, erosion, and sea level rise.
 The intended audience for this SAMP, in addition to CRMC members and staff, are decision makers, planners, boards and commissions in Rhode Island's 21 coastal communities.

-Lake Management Plans - Stronger management of lakes is needed in Rhode Island both to prevent further degradation of lake conditions and restore lakes currently in poor condition.
-While lacking a formally organized lake management program within state government, DEM has encouraged the development of lake management plans which integrate topics related to water quality and management of aquatic invasive species taking into account the larger watershed within which the lake is located.
-A lake management plan provides the framework for fostering more effective management by identifying the threats to water quality and habitat conditions, actions needed to prevent degradation and restore and manage existing conditions.
+Lake Management Plans- Stronger management of lakes is needed in Rhode Island both to prevent further degradation of lake conditions and restore lakes currently in poor condition.3 While lacking a formally organized lake management program within state government, DEM has encouraged the development of lake management plans that integrate topics related to water quality and aquatic invasive species while taking into account the larger watershed within which the lake is located.
+A lake management plan provides the framework for fostering more effective management by identifying the threats to water quality and habitat conditions, and the actions needed to prevent degradation and restore and manage existing conditions.
+At present, a minority of public lakes are being managed in accordance with well- developed, documented lake management plans.
+Depending on specific circumstances, various entities may be responsible for planning and leading lake management.
+These might include state and local governments, watershed associations, lake associations, dam associations, lake civic groups or private parties.
 During the last decade, several lake associations have taken steps toward developing plans.
-Lake management plans were prepared for two lakes in Gloucester in 2010 using state and federal funds as a pilot project (Bowdish Lake and Smith and Sayles Reservoir).
+Lake management plans were prepared for two lakes in Glocester in 2010 using state and federal funds as a pilot project (Bowdish Lake and Smith and Sayles Reservoir).
+Local groups would benefit from greater technical and financial assistance to complete needed lake management planning.
+Additional capacity is needed at both the state and local level to advance progress.
+Both the Rhode Island Aquatic Species Management Plan and 2012 DEM lakes report recommend establishment of a lake management program.